Variational Bayes model averaging for graphon functions and motif frequencies inference in W-graph models: Introduction

-In parallel, the stochastic block model (SBM: \cite{NoS01}) has been used in a large variety of domains, from sociology to biology, and many efforts have been made in view of its inference.
+\paragraph{Link with SBM.} In parallel to $W$-graph, the stochastic block model (SBM: \cite{NoS01}) has been used in a large variety of domains, from sociology to biology, and many efforts have been made in view of its inference.
 The proposed inference techniques range from MCMC \citep{NoS01} to a degree based algorithm \citep{CDR12}, including variational expectation maximization (VEM) \citep{DPR08} and variational Bayes EM (VBEM) \citep{articlelatouche2012}.
 SBM states that each node belongs to a certain class (in finite number) and that the probability for two nodes to be connected depends on the class they belong to.
 As shown in the next section, SBM corresponds to a $W$-graph for which the graphon function is blockwise constant.

-The $W$-graph model suffers a strong identifiability issue as, for any measure-preserving transformation $\sigma$ of $[0, 1]$ into $[0, 1]$, the graphon function $W_\sigma(u, v) = W(\sigma(u), \sigma(v))$ results in the same $W$-graph model.
-This issue is often circumvented by further assuming that the mean density $\int W(u, v) \dd v$ is an increasing function of $u$ \citep{proceedingsbickel2009}.
-However, \cite{DiJ08} showed that subgraphs (called hereafter motifs) frequencies are invariant and constitute intrinsic characteristics of a $W$-graph.
-As for SBM, the frequency of motifs has been studied by \cite{PDK08}, who provided explicit formulae.
+Interestingly, the frequency of motifs in SBM has been studied by \cite{PDK08}, who provided explicit formulas.

-Our purpose in this paper is to rely on some of the statistical work developed for the SBM model in order to carry out the inference of the $W$-graph model.
+\paragraph{Contribution.} Our purpose in this paper is to rely on some of the statistical works developed for the SBM model in order to carry out the inference of the $W$-graph model.
 Considering SBM as a proxy of the $W$-graph model, we propose a complete inference procedure for both the graphon function and the frequency of any motif.
-The method is based on the variational Bayes approach proposed by \cite{articlelatouche2012}.
-The SBM postulates that nodes can belong to a certain number $Q$ of classes, which does not make sense for a $W$-graph.
-Therefore, we will discuss the choice of a 'best' $Q$ or the combination of the inference resulting from different values of $Q$.
+The method is based on the variational Bayes approach proposed by \cite{articlelatouche2012}. \\ The SBM postulates that nodes can belong to a certain number $Q$ of classes, which does not make sense for a $W$-graph.
+We show how the posterior distributions conditional to the number of clusters can be integrated out in order to provide an estimation of the posterior distribution of the graphon function.
+In practice, this integration leads to a smooth version of the blockwise constant approximation.
+Indeed, this property is desirable when the monotone version of the graphon is expected to be smooth. \\ In the same spirit, we provide a variational Bayes estimate of the frequency of any network motif (or sub-graph).
+These frequencies allow us to search for unexpectedly frequent motifs in the network and we suggest to use these results to assess the goodness-of-fit of the model.